rgcgithub/regenie/docs/docs/options.md

 #### Predictions file format

-Running `--step 1 --o foo` will produce
+Running `--step 1 --out foo` will produce

 1. A set of files containing genomic predictions for each phenotype from Step 1 (see Output section below).